Ian Happ Player Props: Cubs vs. Rangers

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .556 this season while batting .400 with seven walks and six runs scored.
+- Happ leads Chicago with an OBP of .531 this season while batting .375 with eight walks and six runs scored.

-- Among qualified hitters in MLB, his batting average ranks 10th, his on-base percentage ranks third, and he is 18th in the league in slugging.
+- He ranks 15th in batting average, third in on base percentage, and 26th in slugging among the qualifying batters in baseball.

+- Happ will look to extend his four-game hitting streak.
+He's batting .333 in his last outings.

-- In five of six games this year (83.3%), Happ has reached safely via hit, and that includes multiple hits twice.
+- In six of seven games this year (85.7%), Happ has reached base via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.